 Managers have become the key relationship builders between senior leadership and frontline employees.
 Without regular training and support, managers can often be left overwhelmed.
 This may result in them not delegating workloads and responsibilities to other members of their team.

-As pressures mount to drive company change, communicate with employees, bridge communication gaps and boost productivity, roles can start to breakdown.
+As pressures mount to drive company change, bridge employee communication gaps and boost productivity, roles can start to breakdown.

 Great leadership training supports managers to engage and communicate, honestly and collaboratively.
 Consistent training also provides the opportunity to lead, manage and respond much more effectively.
 From redundancy to acquisition, promotion to role additions, a great manager can engage and handle any given situation without bursting at the seams!

-By giving them the opportunity to expand their knowledge and encourage regular feedback this will help your managers to communicate with their teams.
-This will create a positive and identifiable working culture.
+By giving them the opportunity to expand their knowledge and encourage regular feedback this helps managers communicate with their teams.
+As a result, this will create a positive and identifiable working culture.

 Trust, listen, enable and teach your manager to effectively lead their teams!
 Below, are four simple techniques which help make a fantastic manager, creating stronger engagement within the workforce.

 Trust your manager to integrate the training they have received and lead their teams.

 Enable your manager to take action on changes that need implementing.
 Encourage them to communicate with other managers, rectifying problems collectively.